chemfiles/chemfiles/doc/overview.rst

 The ``Atom`` type contains basic information about the atoms in the system: the name (if it is disponible), mass, kind of atom and so on.
 Atoms are not limited to plain chemical elements.
-Four types of atoms are defined: *Element* are Atoms from the periodic classification; *Corse grained* atoms are particles taking together more than one element (*CH4* or *H2O* are examples); *Dummy* atoms are fictitous points associated with some data, like the fourth site in the TIP4P model of water; and *Undefined* atoms are all the other atoms types.
+Four types of atoms are defined: *Element* are Atoms from the periodic classification; *coarse grained* atoms are particles taking together more than one element (*CH4* or *H2O* are examples); *Dummy* atoms are fictitous points associated with some data, like the fourth site in the TIP4P model of water; and *Undefined* atoms are all the other atoms types.